 Leader: "Followers of Yeshua (Jesus) can rejoice: God has grafted all believers into the true Vine which is Christ, where Jew and Gentile are declared as one by God Himself.
 This is why we will say ‘we’ and ‘us’ as we recount the Exodus story."

 All: "O God, we come to You recognizing You are the source of all we have and all we are.
 We set apart this night to remember Your mighty acts as You preserved and protected us.
 You have given Yourself to all who believe in You.
 We rest in Your love, Your sovereignty, Your judgment, and Your redemption.
 We declare our faith in You as did Your chosen people, the Jews, before us.

-“We rejoice that through Your Son You have issued to the world a gracious invitation to be free from the bondage of sin, ignorance and
+“We rejoice that through Your Son You have issued a gracious invitation to the world to be free from the bondage of sin, ignorance and

 “In the presence of loved ones and friends and with the symbols of festive rejoicing before us, we gather now for our sacred celebration.
 With the household of Israel and all who call themselves by Your Name, we are linked with the past and bonded with the future.
-We remember the day on which the ancient Jewish people went forth from Egypt, from the house of bondage and how the LORD freed them with a mighty hand.
+We remember the day on which the ancient Jewish people went forth from Egypt, from the house of bondage, and how the LORD freed them with a mighty hand.
 It was not simply they who went forth, but all of us who have been freed from the bondage of idol worship and sin.
 We stand with those He has chosen to be a separate and peculiar people to whom He has revealed His Torah, which is His teaching, and the way of true life."

 THE LIGHTING OF THE CANDLES

 Hostess: “May the festival lights we now kindle inspire us to use our gifts to spread Your Word and light to all the world.
 Use us, O God, to heal and not harm, to help and not hinder, to bless and not curse, to serve You O God, our Rock and Redeemer.